-It has been a month already since we visited Disney World and there is so much to share and pictures to post that I haven’t even found the time.
-Let me tell ya that number one- Disney can be overwhelming if it is not planned out in time.
+It has been a couple of months already since we visited Disney World and there is so much to share and pictures to post that I haven’t even found the time.
+Let me tell you- Disney can be overwhelming if it is not planned out in time.
 There is just so much to do!
 More than we imagined and if you are going for a short few days you will feel like you missed out on the whole experienced simply because you are on the go from the moment you wake up until you are heading back to the hotel to crash and do it all over again.
+These five tips are some of the things we learned and a few of the main ones you should know before heading to Disney with your family.

 So today lets just start one post at a time.
 I had several friends and moms reach out to me asking me what do I recommend for a first time Disney trip for a family with young kids and here is what I learned in our first experienced trip so far.